jhackett1/wp-geo-search/README.md

-# WP geo search
+# 🌍 WP geo search

-Plugin to add location-aware geographical search to WP_Query.
+A plugin to add location-aware geographical search to [WP_Query](https://developer.wordpress.org/reference/classes/wp_query/).

+You can use it to power location-aware apps, such as showing a user results near them.

-## Using it in a query
+## 🔎 Using it in a query

 Adding a `geo_query` parameter to WP_Query will add a "distance" column to the returned results, provided they have the right metadata.

+You can then display this in your templates.

 ```
 $query = new WP_Query(array(